McAllen Farmers Market Rules & Guidelines

 Please make certain that you are familiar with all applicable health, safety and regulatory laws governing the particular items you wish to sell at local Farmers Markets.
 See links to new Cottage Food Production Operations regulations found at: http://www.dshs.state.tx.us/foodestablishments/cfpo/

 Only high quality items designed and executed by the vendor will be considered.
-No Re-Sale of craft items or of items created in other regions will be considered, other than certain Fair-Trade Goods and/or other unique exceptions, including certain items which non-profit organizations provide for sale, and are always subject to the McAllen Farmers Market Executive Committee and Management Team’s discretion.
-Artisan spaces are limited in proportion to food vendors and always per the Market Management Team’s discretion.
-Because we are primarily a farmers market, furniture, crafts, jewelry, household decorations, and yard decorations are limited to one vendor per category.
+No Re-Sale (cannot be a product distributor for a company, vendor must make the product itself and make it locally) of craft items or of items created in other regions will not be considered.
+Artisan spaces are limited in proportion to farm vendors and always per the Market Management Team’s discretion.
+Because we are primarily a farmers market, furniture, crafts, jewelry, health and beauty products (soaps & lotions), household decorations, and furniture are limited to one approved regular vendor per category.
+That limit remains in effect each year, which consists of October through September.
+Most value-added vendors carry over to the next year and no new vendors will be added unless the approved vendor leaves or an opening comes up for other reasons.

 The Market Management Team may at any time ask a vendor to remove any non-approved or other item(s) deemed inappropriate or unsafe for customer consumption or that is listed as a prohibited product under the Cottage Law.
 After receiving warning, repeat violators may be temporarily or permanently banned as vendors at the McAllen Farmers Market.
 If a violation is a serious health and/or safety concern and/or a behavioral issue, any vendors may be asked to leave without prior warning, at the discretion of the Market Management Team or by a member of the Executive Committee.